Whatsapp Icon

 • Ginger: Ginger is known for its anti-nausea properties.
 Consuming ginger tea or ginger-infused water can help ease nausea associated with chemotherapy and radiation therapy.

 • Turmeric: Turmeric contains curcumin, a compound with anti-inflammatory properties.
 Adding turmeric to your diet may help reduce inflammation and boost your immune system.
-However, its important to discuss with your doctor, as high doses can interfere with certain cancer treatments.
+However, it's important to discuss this with your doctor, as high doses can interfere with certain cancer treatments.

 • Green Tea: Green tea is rich in antioxidants, which can help protect cells from damage.
 Drinking green tea may also support overall health and well-being during cancer treatment.